Dustin-Byington/global-science/README.md

-# The Citizen Science Decentralized Application
+# Proposal: Citizen Science Decentralized Application
 Leveraging the power of decentralized applications to give every citizen the power to conduct scientific research.
 <br><br>
 MVP concept can be found in this google doc: http://bit.ly/1ylZU8o